Radiologist Assistant (Master’s Degree)

 Mission Statement, Goals, and Accreditation

-The UNC Radiologist Assistant Masters of Radiologic Science program prepares students to practice competently and effectively as medical imaging professionals in radiology.
+The UNC Radiologist Assistant Masters in Radiologic Science program prepares students to practice competently and effectively as medical imaging professionals in radiology.
 The academic and clinical foundation in the curriculum develops graduates with professional flexibility and adaptability to assume prominent roles and responsibilities after graduation in both career and scholarly pursuits.

 - The program develops competent, effective radiologist assistants.